alexxxstep/runbeat/docs/API.md

 ## API Versioning

-Current API version: `2.0.0`
+Current API version: `3.3.0`

-API versioning will be implemented in future releases.
+All API endpoints are prefixed with `/api/v1/` in the current implementation.

 ---